oplS16projects/DonAdu/README.md

 If you are using some other starting materails, explain what they are.
 Basically: anything you plan to use that isn't code.

 ### Deliverable and Demonstration

-Explain exactly what you'll have at the end.
-What will it be able to do at the live demo?
+We will be able to enter input into the webpage and then the image will be created in a new tab.

 What exactly will you produce at the end of the project?
 A piece of software, yes, but what will it do?
 Here are some questions to think about (and answer depending on your application).

+We will of developed an interactive webpage and a fractal image generator.

 Will it run on some data, like batch mode?
 Will you present some analytical results of the processing?
 How can it be re-run on different source data?